SlopeDoc/SlopeDoc.github.io/docs/index.md

 ---

-Exporting scientific results or complicated concepts into pretty presentations is a very painfull proces that very often leads to a sad succession of screenshots and equations.
+Exporting scientific results or complicated concepts into pretty presentations is a very hard proces that very often leads to a sad succession of screenshots and equations.

 But talking about graphics and geometry without 3D is both a waste of joy and clarity.